anchor-btc/anchor-os/sites/docs/contributing/index.md

-# Development Guide
+# Contributing

-Welcome to the Anchor Protocol development guide.
-This section covers everything you need to contribute to the project.
+Set up a local development environment for the Anchor Protocol.

 ## Prerequisites

-Before you begin, ensure you have:

 - **Docker** 24+ with Docker Compose V2
 - **Node.js** 18+